Rainbow Six Siege Operation Crimson Heist: release date, Flores, new weapon, and more

 Rainbow Six Siege Streamer Mode in Crimson Heist

-Siege streamers can breathe a sigh of relief, because yes, the game is finally getting a streamer mode.
+Siege streamers could breathe a sigh of relief in Crimson Heist, because yes, Siege finally got a streamer mode.

-You will be able to hide your name, teammates’ names, region, ping, and much more.
-There will also be a randomised matchmaking delay timer, which can also be hidden, so it should be extremely tricky for snipers to know when you’re queueing up for a match.
+You’re able to hide your name, teammates’ names, region, ping, and much more.
+There is also a randomized matchmaking delay timer, which can also be hidden, so it’s trickier for stream snipers to know when you’re queueing up for a match.

-Three Rainbow Six Siege characters hide behind their riot shields
+Rainbow Six Siege Operation Crimson Heist: Three characters hiding behind their riot shields as they walk forward, pistols at the ready.

 Crimson Heist Mozzie Pest changes

-Attackers with the capability to use drones in Rainbow Six Siege will have a slightly easier time when faced against an enemy Mozzie from Season 1 onwards.
+Ever since Crimson Heist, attackers with the capability to use drones have a slightly easier time when faced against an enemy Mozzie.

-When controlling a drone, attacking players will now see an icon when near a Mozzie Pest, which will flash at different speeds depending on how far from it you are.
+Thanks to Operation Crimson Heist, when controlling a drone, attacking players now see an icon when near a Mozzie Pest, which will flash at different speeds depending on how far from it you are.
 This gives you a better understanding of where a Pest may be, allowing you to back up and take a different route and keep hold of your drone.

-Those are all the major changes and new additions coming to Year 6 Season 1 of Rainbow Six Siege and Operation Crimson Heist.
-Some of these changes may affect your climb up the Rainbow Six Siege ranks, so make sure you get to work learning those Border changes and get to grips with Flores’ new RC car of death.
+Those were all the major changes and additions that came in Year 6 Season 1 of Rainbow Six Siege and Operation Crimson Heist.
+Some of these changes are still in place today and may affect your climb up the Rainbow Six Siege ranks, so make sure you’re up to speed.